-Whenever we make exceptions to our regularly scheduled programming (outlined in our Parent Handbook), we collaborate with families in writing, to create a CarePlan that everyone can support.
+Whenever we make exceptions to our regularly scheduled programming (outlined in our Parent Handbook), we collaborate with families to create a plan that everyone can support.

 *Watch* has been added to your allergies

-*Watch at snack* may be added to your family's allergy field as a reminder of the careplan details.
+If your child needs a "helper" at meal time, on an ongoing basis, *Watch at snack* (or other times) may be added to your family's allergy field as a reminder to staff of any discussions or plans for care.
 This is seen only by family members and daycare staff and can be updated as events progress.

 There's always tomorrow!